risingwavelabs/risingwave-docs/versioned_docs/version-1.7/guides/sink-to-elasticsearch.md

 |JSONB|object (RisingWave's Elasticsearch sink will send JSONB as a JSON string, and Elasticsearch will convert it into an object)|

 :::note
 Elasticsearch doesn't require users to explicitly `CREATE TABLE`.
 Instead, it infers the schema on-the-fly based on the first record ingested.
-For example, if a record contains a jsonb '{v1: 100}', v1 will be inferred as a long type.
-However, if the next record is '{v1: "abc"}', the ingestion will fail because "abc" is inferred as a string and the two types are incompatible.
+For example, if a record contains a jsonb `{v1: 100}`, v1 will be inferred as a long type.
+However, if the next record is `{v1: "abc"}`, the ingestion will fail because `"abc"` is inferred as a string and the two types are incompatible.

 This behavior should be noted, or your data may be less than it should be.
 In terms of monitoring, you can check out Grafana, where there is a panel for all sink write errors.
 :::